Emergency-Response-Demo/workshop-hackathon/docs/GettingStarted.md

 Following is a checklist, make sure you have everything verified and ready to start developing.
 Good luck!

-Verify your cluster and environment by login into Openshift
+Verify your cluster and environment by login into OpenShift
 ====
-`Console URL` - is the address of the Openshift console, where you can see all your projects and file.
+`Console URL` - is the address of the OpenShift console, where you can see all your projects and file.

 `Emergency Console` - is the Emergency response solutions main dashboard.